SPACE INVADERS EPISODE 10

-Arielle’s aunt is the one who raised the alarm, and she is not afraid to roll up her sleeves, scrape off some wallpaper and frame supremum Arielle’s degrees and academic accomplishments.
-The woman has eight children and a PhD in clinical psychology for gods sake.
-I don’t even have the patience to read my two kids’ school reports these days.
+Arielle’s aunt is the one who raised the alarm, and she is not afraid to roll up her sleeves, scrape off some wallpaper and frame supermum Arielle’s degrees and academic accomplishments.
+Arielle has eight children and a PhD in clinical psychology for god’s sake.
+I don’t even have the patience to drive my kids to school any more.

 Back at the hall Arielle is culling clothes like crazy and Peter points out that she certainly doesn’t have a hoarding mentality.
 It’s just lack of time which has led to her clutter accumulation.
 She has lost herself under piles of stuff.
 Pete urges Arielle and Mark to start prioritising themselves for a change.
 Pretty hard when you have been wiping bums and doing PhDs for well over decade.